jennaly/dictionary-api/README.md

 ## Lessons Learned:

-I learned to write basic authentication with Fetch using the Authorization header.
+I learned to write basic authentication with Fetch using the Authorization header as well as store and retrieve data from localStorage.